Zurich district jail: Warden deals with drugs and cell phones in Zurich jail

 Private

 “When I was new in prison, a warden came up to me and said I should let him know if I needed anything,” says an ex-inmate* who wishes to remain anonymous.
-Fearing it could be a trap, he initially refrained from doing so.
+Fearing it might be a trap, he initially refrained from doing so.
 “A short time later I found out that other prisoners had also gotten their hands on cell phones and drugs in this way.”
 After all, he too “ordered” a mobile phone from the supervisor. «An acquaintance met the warden and handed him the money.
 A short time later I had my cell phone in the cell and was able to contact my family and friends,” says the man.

 In total, the guard is said to have smuggled around twenty mobile phones into the prison.
 He asked for between 1,500 and 3,500 francs per device.
 He is said to have demanded CHF 500 per prisoner for smuggling in drugs.
 “He didn’t buy the drugs himself.
 Friends of the prisoners had to do this.
 They then handed the goods over to the warden.”